 One of the first things that will happen when you arrive is that you will “matriculate” – it’s all very Harry Potter but without the sorting hat.
 It usually involves a group photo, a formal dinner and a ceremony where you shake someone’s hand and sign an enrolment agreement.
 Matriculating basically means fully enrolling into your college, but with a bit more ceremony.
-You may be required to buy a gown to matriculate in when you arrive (they’re around £35).
-Your JCR might be able to sell you a second hand one, but it is still something you should budget for.
+You may be required to buy a gown to matriculate in when you arrive (they’re around £40).
+You can buy or hire a gown from the SU Reception.

 You will get the opportunity to meet your college parents (see our Feel Prepared section for more information).
 They will show you around college when you arrive and probably have a “family dinner” with you.

-Our Student Advice Service offers free, confidential and independent support to all University of Cambridge students.
+Our Students’ Unions’ Advice Service offers free, confidential and independent support to all University of Cambridge students.
 Visit their website for a wealth of information on support, welfare, academic affairs and other topics.